HFintan/HDip-FunDatAnalytics/README.md

 # HDip-FunDatAnalytics
 This is the assignment for the Fundamental Data Analytics module as part of the GMIT HDip.

-It contains REFS (a list of references), tips.csv (a copy of the tips dataset), fda_assignment.ipynb (a jupyter notebook).
+It contains REFS (a list of references), somethingelse.csv (a copy of the tips dataset), fda_assignment.ipynb (a jupyter notebook).

 The jupyter notebook fda_assignment.ipynb can be opened using the terminal command jupyter notebook fda_assignment.ipynb